tonyauyeung/tonyauyeung.github.io/content/publication/conference-paper/l2g2g/index.md

 {{% /callout %}}

 Add the publication's **full text** or **supplementary notes** here.
 You can use rich formatting such as including [code, math, and images](https://docs.hugoblox.com/content/writing-markdown-latex/). -->
-# TL;DR
+### Introduction

 - Representation learning is a foundamental problem in machine learning.
 - Graph-structured data is prevalent today in various domains, such as social networks, web graphs, and protein-protein interaction networks, often scaling to millions of nodes and edges.
 - Learning representations for large scale graphs can be inefficient and unstable.

-In this work, we propose Local2GAE2Global, a parallelable and distributable framework relies on dynamical latent synchronization:
+In this work, we propose __Local2GAE2Global__, a _parallelable_ and _distributable_ framework relies on dynamical latent synchronization:

-1. A large-scale graph is first divided into patches; encoding machine, _e.g._ Graph Autoencoder (shared weight), then computes the local embedding for each node in each patch parellely;
+1. A large-scale graph is first divided into patches;
+2. encoding machine, _e.g._ Graph Autoencoder (shared weight), then computes the local embedding for each node in each patch parellely;
-2. The [local2global](https://arxiv.org/pdf/2201.04729) algorithm is applied to synchronize those local embeddings to global ones;
+3. The [local2global](https://arxiv.org/pdf/2201.04729) algorithm is applied to synchronize those local embeddings to global ones;
-3. Finally, a non-learnable decoder, _i.e._ inner product, decodes the global embeddings which are used to compute a reconstruction loss as usual for neural net optimization.
+4. Finally, a non-learnable decoder, _i.e._ inner product, decodes the global embeddings which are used to compute a reconstruction loss as usual for neural net optimization.

 Additionaly, the nature of patch training enables its direct application to Federated Learning, which is an open direction in the future.